fossas/fossa-cli/docs/contributing/diagnostics.md

 When the provided action fails, this operation attaches context to the error.

+This context will be displayed prominently above the error, and is intended for the purpose of providing a user-friendly description, links to documentation, troubleshooting information, etc.

 When the provided action succeeds, `errCtx` is a no-op:

 ```hs